jeancsanchez/android-architecture/README.md

 #### Conceptual complexity

-Low, as it's a pure MVP implementation for Android
+Low, concept of Navigator is very simple so it adds nothing to the complexity of MVP implementation.

 ### Testability